 Here’s an example of a network with Interstitials for your mobile device showing ads promoting apps from the Google Play Store:

-You can find those type of ads in networks like StartApp, Propeller Ads network, Adcash, Exoclick, etc.
+You can find those types of ads in networks like StartApp, Propeller Ads network, Adcash, Exoclick, etc.

 Native Ads are usually marked at the end of an article as sponsored content.
 They are called native ads because instead of just being banners, they kind of blend in the website as if they were related articles.
 Here are some ads from RevContent I’ve just found in a huge news site: